Windsor-based online marketplace earns top spot at University of Northern Colorado’s Monfort College of Business Entrepreneurial Challenge | MyWindsorNow.com

 For more information about the competition, go to http://www.mcb-echallenge.com.

-A Windsor-based online marketplace for storage and parking has finished first in the eighth annual UNC Monfort College of Business Entrepreneurial Challenge.
+A Windsor-based online marketplace for storage and parking has finished first in the eighth annual University of Northern Colorado Monfort College of Business Entrepreneurial Challenge.

 The company, Stow, is among five winners announced Friday in a UNC news release.
 It will take home $25,000.
 Second place went to Lacuna Diagnostics ($13,000), a Fort Collins service that helps save pets' lives; third place was Class Composer ($7,000), a Boulder web-based software service that helps elementary schools create better class lists in significantly less time; fourth was EZ Protein ($2,500), a Pueblo company that offers a protein dispenser; and fifth was To Market ($2,500), an Arvada startup that offers an online marketplace for sourcing local food.